• Skip to primary navigation

 2. Lightly knead the dough & rest it.
 If kneading the dough by hand, remove the stiff dough round from the mixing bowl and knead it for about 2 minutes, place it back into the bowl, cover it with sustainable cling film, and allow it to rest at room temperature for 10 minutes (this helps the gluten relax and makes it easier to knead by hand).
 If using a stand mixer with the dough hook attachment, you can skip letting it rest and begin kneading it right away.

 4. Roll out the wonton wrappers.
 Divide the dough into 4 equal pieces.
-Starting with one piece, on a lightly cornstarch-dusted workspace, roll the dough out into a rectangle about ¼ inch thick.
+Starting with one piece, on a lightly cornstarch-dusted workspace (or on a Silpat, with just a little cornstarch or none at all if it's not sticking to the mat), roll the dough out into a rectangle about ¼ inch thick.
 Dust it with cornstarch and fold it like a business letter (see step-by-step photos in the main post).
 Cover it with sustainable cling film while you roll the remaining three pieces of dough, repeating the same steps for each.
 Once all four dough pieces have been rolled, dusted with cornstarch, folded, and covered, allow them to rest for 30 minutes.

 5. Cutting the wonton wrappers.
 Remove one piece of rested dough onto a lightly dusted workspace and unfold it.
 Sprinkle it with a little flour and roll it out to ⅛ inch thick (paper-thin), dusting with more cornstarch as needed to prevent sticking.
 Using a pizza wheel cutter or a knife, cut the dough into 3-inch (8cm) squares.
 Repeat with the remaining dough.
 Save the scrap pieces to be used as noodles in soup, or fried to make delicious crispy wontons, and Enjoy!